yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/xcluster-replication-ddl.md

 In addition, keep in mind the following:

-- If you are using Colocated tables, you CREATE TABLE on source, then CREATE TABLE on target making sure that you force the Colocation ID to be identical to that on source.
+- If you are using Colocated tables, you CREATE TABLE on target, then CREATE TABLE on source, making sure that you force the Colocation ID to be identical to that on target.
 - If you try to make a DDL change on source and it fails, you must also make the same attempt on target and get the same failure.

 Use the following guidance when managing tables and indexes in universes with replication configured.